mikewest/tc39-proposal-literals/README.md

 >
 > This `literalString` template tag is like `String.raw` but would throw an exception if you don't pass a literal.
 It outputs a normal string, with no trace any more that it was literal.
 This two-liner could be the recommended way to set off a call to something that requires a literal string.
 It's not possible to compromise the string literal contents because the `strings` object (and its inner `raw` object) are frozen.

+To that, I'd only add that we'd want to be sure the literalness was exposed in a way that we could make use of in WebIDL so that we could enforce this kind of type-checking on built-in tag functions, but that would seem to naturally fall out of the proposal.

 ## FAQ

 *   __Can't folks just do this themselves with Closure, or other build-time checks?__